Vapor Barriers in walls, why polyethylene can be problematic

 So concerns that primers are insufficient to control vapour diffusion are unfounded, they just aren't widely used.
 But keep in mind that the construction industry can be slow to adopt new practices, regardless of the merits.
 So don't be intimidated if you want to break the norm.

-Now that we have looked at some options regarding vapour barriers, it should be pointed out that water vapour permeating through building materials - the reason for installing a vapour barrier - is not the monster it has been made out to be.
+Now that we have looked at some options regarding vapour barriers time to understand the difference to air barriers, and firstly it should be pointed out that the water vapour permeating through building materials - the reason for installing a vapour barrier - is not the monster it has been made out to be.
 100 times more water vapour is carried though a wall assembly by air leakage, than is carried by vapour diffusion.
 So the air barrier is 100 times more important than the vapour barrier.

 Therefore, we really don't need to go to the extremes that we do regarding vapour barriers, as it actually takes the focus away from what we should be thinking about, which is creating an effective air barrier.